AhmedMuhaameed/questionnaire-app/README.md

-##Laravel Questionnaire Application
+# Laravel Questionnaire Application

-First,you need to clone repository.
+*First,you need to clone repository.

-second,that run "npm install"
+*second,that run "npm install"

-third,run "npm run dev"
+*third,run "npm run dev"

-after all set .env variables and migrate DB "php artisan migrate"
+*after all set ".env" variables and migrate DB "php artisan migrate"

-then run the project that's it.
+*then run the project that's it.